island-is/island.is/apps/services/auth/personal-representative-public/README.md

 ### Initial Setup

-Using the same service library and database as auth-api, begin by ensuring Docker is installed, then run:
+Using the same service library and database as auth-api:

+Ensure Docker is installed, then run:

 ```bash
 yarn dev-services services-auth-ids-api